 Initial incidence of pod sucking bugs on pigeonpea crop in farmer fields was noticed at the vegetative stage and continued up to pod formation and pod maturation stage till harvesting.
-The maximum infestation at pod formation stage in both Warangal and Vikarabad due to lack of awareness about pod sucking bugs incidence and damage caused, no awareness effective insecticides for controlling pod bugs, cultivating local susceptible varieties, adoption of poor management practices, weed condition in the field and farmers are adopting management practices to control pod borers only.
-The present findings those of Kumari et al. (2023), who found that tur pod bug infestation appeared in the 32nd SMW and was maximum at the pod development stage of the crop.
+The maximum infestation was found at the pod formation stage in both Warangal and Vikarabad districts.
+This is due to a lack of awareness about pod sucking bug incidence and damage caused, no awareness of effective insecticides for controlling pod bugs, cultivating local susceptible varieties, adoption of poor management practices, and high weed conditions in the field and farmers are adopting management practices to control pod borers only.
+The present findings were in line with those of Kumari et al. (2023), who found that tur pod bug infestation appeared in the 32nd SMW and was maximum at the pod development stage of the crop.
 The bug population varied from 1.96 to 6.51, 0.72 to 6.21 and 2.07 to 6.63 bugs/plant in Mahendergarh, Rewari and Gurugram districts, respectively.
 These results were in accordance with Uddin et al. (2013) who reported that, green stink bugs infestation occurred at the vegetative stage, flowering stage and fruiting stages in different locations of Bangladesh, causing minor damage to the crop.